|

 However, as data usage became so high, they realized that

-offloading data to WiFi networks would help to reduce costs.
+offloading data to WiFi networks would help to reduce costs, as well as

 particular, I find it useful when I'm traveling abroad and don't want